wuyenlin/openpose_installation_guide/README.md

 # openpose_installation_guide

-This instruction set is based on my experience of installing Openpose on Linux.
+This instruction set is based on my experience of installing Openpose on Ubuntu 20.04.
 More information regarding the installation can be referred to [CMU-Perceptual-Computing-Lab's official Github page on Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md#windows-portable-demo).

 My setup is as follows: